Quickstart

 npm install @kalibr/sdk

-You also need provider SDKs for the models you want to route between:
+You also need the provider SDKs for whichever models you want to route between:

 shell